Shannon Airport celebrates 50 years in operation.

 Minister for Transport Michael Lowry was in Shannon to mark the 50th birthday celebrations and announced plans to attract new business and routes to Shannon.

-An RTÉ News report by Cathy Halloran broadcast on 24 October 1995.
+An RTÉ News report broadcast on 24 October 1995.
 The reporter is Cathy Halloran.